-Ms. Murray stated there was \$25,000.00 from the taxpayers that was used for the Feasibility Study.
+Ms. Murray stated there was \$25,000.00 from the taxpayers.
 She read the agreement #5 with the items that were supposed to be provided to the Town.
 She questioned if Mr. Harding wanted this clarified as well.
 She stated she did not think they were talking about a business plan but these items needed to be answered.